vaidyad18/Daily-Newz/README.md

 - **News API**: Integrated with a reliable news API to fetch real-time news updates.

 ## How to Use the Project
-1. Open your browser and go to `http://localhost:5173`.
-2. Browse the latest news updates on the homepage.
+1. Browse the latest news updates on the homepage.
-3. Use the navigation bar to explore different news categories.
+2. Use the navigation bar to explore different news categories.
-4. Select a country to view localized news.
+3. Select a country to view localized news.
-5. Use the search bar to find specific news articles.
+4. Use the search bar to find specific news articles.
-6. The website is fully responsive, so you can access it from any device.
+5. The website is fully responsive, so you can access it from any device.